realmagicgreen/magicgreenastro/src/content/posts/food-safe-plastic/index.md

 ## **5. PP: Poly Propylene.**

+**Poly Propylene is generally considered to be one of the safer plastics.**
 PP is used to make yogurt containers, deli food containers and winter clothing insulation.
 PP actually has a high heat tolerance and as such, **does not seem to leach many of the chemicals other plastics do**.

 ## **6. PS: Poly Styrene**